 The fire danger level in the Peace River Forest Area is now HIGH.

-- Today's temperatures are expected to be in the single digits with 40-45% relative humidity and the potential for some light, scattered showers.
+- Tomorrow's temperatures are expected to be in the mid to high teens with 30% relative humidity.

-- Winds are expected be be strong throughout the day, blowing in from the west at 30-35 km/hr and gusting up to 60 km/hr.
+- Winds are expected be be strong tomorrow, blowing in from the west at 30-35 km/hr and gusting up to 60 km/hr.
 Please follow the burning conditions on your fire permit and refrain from burning until the wind conditions improve.

 - Check our wildfire weather forecast for more details (MA=west side of the Peace River, RE= the east side).